January 23, 2024

 The U.S. Supreme Court opted not to hear a challenge to Washington's progressive Capital Gains Excise Tax, which means Washington no longer has the most regressive tax code in the nation and can focus on further improvements to its still-upside-down tax structure.
 However, anti-tax advocates have collected enough signatures to place repeal of the measure on the ballot (alongside an initiative that would repeal the state's carbon tax).
 For the upcoming tax-related questions that will appear on the ballot this November, state law requires each of those to include information about impacts on state funding and services – for example, the question of whether to repeal the state’s Capital Gains Excise Tax will include the context that doing so means forgoing hundreds of millions of dollars for schools each year.
 But anti-tax interests are filing a lawsuit in an attempt to evade that requirement.

 Moreover, this session, lawmakers enacted a citizen ballot initiative to ban state and local income taxes.
 A legal precedent already effectively prohibits state income tax, so the measure has no immediate effect, but could hamper efforts to address Washington’s severely regressive tax code in the future.
 Lawmakers also eliminated the state’s 37 percent tax on medical cannabis while retaining the tax for adult use.
+And with gas tax collections falling and transportation funding suffering, state legislators are looking into imposing a retail delivery fee that consumers would pay on products delivered to them.

 Back to top